TrinityNET/Discord-Levelling-Self-bot/README.md

 # Discord-Levelling-Self-bot
 Works for any levelling system that works in intervals.
+Or that doesn't.

 First, you will need node.js installed.
 You can get a free VM from Google Cloud to passively run the selfbot in the background.